ArkamFahry/KnowledgeBase/pages/Cirql___Installation.md

 	- ## Cirql Connection Setup
 		- There are two types of available connections  stateful and stateless
 		- ### Stateful Connection Setup
-			- This will create a high performance Stateful WebSocket connection to [[SurrealDB WebSocket]] which will allows for easy bi-directional communication.
+			- This will create a high performance Stateful WebSocket connection to [[SurrealDB/WebSocket]] which will allows for easy bi-directional communication.
 			- This allows you to maintain a single connection for all queries making it efficient but not suitable for Serverless environments.
 			- ```typescript
 			  import { Cirql } from 'cirql';